Recruitment and Selection

 Proven strategies for addressing unconscious bias in recruitment and selection

-This highly practical one-day workshop is among our most popular unconscious bias training courses.
+This highly practical one-day workshop builds the skills and confidence needed to address unconscious bias in recruitment and selection.
+It’s also one of our most popular unconscious bias training courses.
 This is because:

 - It deals with unconscious bias in a specific decision-making moment for recruiting managers: the interviewing process.

 - The themes explored are universally relevant to overcoming unconscious bias in the workplace (when selecting project teams, having difficult conversations, giving feedback, etc.).

 How our Live Interviews address unconscious bias in recruitment and selection